Galileo88/Galileos-Planet-Pack/README.md

 * When not using Environmental Visual Enhancements, Nero will display axial precession.
 In future updates we may detect if EVE is installed and fix accordingly.

-* Scatterer's effects do not show in main menu.
+* Scatterer's effects do not show in main menu or tracking station.
 Again, normal.
 Nothing is broken.

 * Sometimes KSC will appear flooded.
 This is normal and also because of Scatterer.
 Nothing is broken.
 A quick scene change will fix this.
 Or you can go to the main menu and turn off the ocean shader.
 If you are having performance trouble with Scatterer's oceans you can always try [Better Looking Oceans](https://github.com/Galileo88/Better-Looking-Oceans/releases) for low resource usage but better than stock visuals.